 \section{Related Work}

-\Paragraph{Subject-Driven Generation} One approach to subject consistency is based on subject-driven generation, aiming to generate customized topics that users provide.
-By learning new tokens~\cite{gal2023an, voynov2023pextendedtextualconditioning, tewel2023key} or model weights~\cite{ruiz2022dreambooth, kumari2022customdiffusion, Han_2023_ICCV, ruiz2024hyperdreambooth}, pretrained generative models can be customized to produce outputs based on specific references.
-Textual Inversion~\cite{gal2023an} learns virtual tokens that capture subject information inverted from reference images.
-DreamBooth~\cite{ruiz2022dreambooth} fine-tunes the parameters of pretrained models and learns unique identifiers that represent references.
-While subject consistency can be achieved by customizing each target concept with user-provided references, these methods are time-consuming as they require tuning for every subject.
+\Paragraph{Subject-Driven Generation} One approach to subject consistency is based on subject-driven generation, which aims to generate customized content according to user-provided input.
+By learning new tokens~\citep{gal2023an, voynov2023pextendedtextualconditioning, tewel2023key} or model weights~\citep{ruiz2022dreambooth, kumari2022customdiffusion, Han_2023_ICCV, ruiz2024hyperdreambooth}, pretrained generative models can be customized to produce outputs based on specific references.
+Textual Inversion~\citep{gal2023an} learns virtual tokens that capture subject information inverted from reference images.
+DreamBooth~\citep{ruiz2022dreambooth} fine-tunes the parameters of pretrained models and learns unique identifiers that represent references.
+While subject consistency can be achieved by customizing each target concept with user-provided references, these methods are time-consuming as they require fine-tuning for every subject.

-To reduce the time and computational cost of tuning-based methods, another line of research incorporates additional encoders to obtain representations from reference images, which are taken by generative models as conditions, such as through augmented prompt embeddings~\cite{elite, instantbooth, fastcomposer, li2023blipdiffusion, wang2024oneactor, he2024imagineyourself, suti, e4t, break-a-scene}, self-attention~\cite{ding2024freecustom, moa}, or cross-attention~\cite{elite, instantbooth, jia2023taming, ye2023ip-adapter, moa, wang2025msdiffusion}.
-In addition, some approaches~\cite{face0, wang2024instantid, li2023photomaker, portraitbooth, arc2face, infinite-id, addme} focus solely on specific domains, \eg human faces, in exchange for adopting more powerful encoders dedicated to those domains, \eg face recognition models~\cite{arcface}.
-While encoders ease the tuning process, users still need to prepare references for all target concepts.
+To reduce the time and computational cost of tuning-based methods, another line of research incorporates additional encoders to obtain representations from reference images, which generative models take as conditions via augmented prompt embeddings~\citep{elite, instantbooth, fastcomposer, li2023blipdiffusion, wang2024oneactor, he2024imagineyourself, suti, e4t, break-a-scene}, self-attention~\citep{ding2024freecustom, moa}, or cross-attention~\citep{elite, instantbooth, jia2023taming, ye2023ip-adapter, moa, wang2025msdiffusion}.
+In addition, some approaches~\citep{face0, wang2024instantid, li2023photomaker, portraitbooth, arc2face, infinite-id, addme} focus solely on specific domains, \eg human faces, in exchange for adopting more powerful encoders dedicated to those domains, \eg face recognition models~\citep{arcface}.
+While encoders ease the tuning process, users still need to prepare reference images for all target concepts.
 Designing specific mechanisms to insert reference features into generative models is also necessary.
-In contrast, our approach operates in the text embedding space, offering the potential to apply to extensive text-based generative models.
+In contrast, our approach operates in the text embedding space, offering the potential to be applied to a wide range of text-based generative models.